approachable-io/software-interview-prep/README.md

 Here is a detailed explanation of [how to install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 ### Fork the project
 A fork is a copy of a project.
-In this case, you will be copying the project [software-interview-prep](https://github.com/approachable-io/software-interview-prep), make a change to that copy, and then make a Pull Request.
+In this case, you will be copying the project [software-interview-prep](https://github.com/approachable-io/software-interview-prep), making a change to that copy, and then making a Pull Request.
 A Pull Request is a request for the original project to include your changes.

 Click the `Fork` button in the top right corner of the screen to fork the repository.